 These inexpensive temperature sensors can be used with a voltage reference and an analog comparator to configure an interrupt generator useful in microprocessor applications.
-With the popularity of fast 486 and Pentium laptop computers, the need to indicate that a microprocessor over-temperature condition has grown tremendously.
-The circuit illustrated in Figure 21 demonstrates one way to generate an interrupt using an ADT45, a CMP402 analog comparator, and a REF191, a 2 V precision voltage reference.
+With the popularity of fast 486 and Pentium\ laptop computers, the need to indicate a microprocessor over-temperature condition has grown tremendously.
+The circuit illustrated in Figure 22 demonstrates one way to generate an interrupt using a TMP35, a CMP402 analog comparator, and a REF191, a 2 V precision voltage reference.